cmayron/Legal-Calculus/README.md

 # **LCES — Legal Calculus Educational System™ (README V4.5)**

+LCES Execution Environment

+LCES runs inside a version‑controlled environment using GitHub as the Library and GitHub Copilot as the execution engine.
+The repository provides the structured memory that preserves modules, templates, and calculi; Copilot provides the disciplined reasoning layer that executes the kernel and maintains role separation.
+The human strategist remains the governing authority over structure, truth, and action.

+For the full doctrine behind this model, see the Manifesto.

 **Orientation → Navigation → Editions → Workflow → Activation Prep**

 ---